neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 For example, if an unresponsive node A becomes active again after control plane has relocated the tenant to a new node B, the node A may overwrite some L1s.
 But node B based its world view on the version of node A's `index_part.json` from _before_ the overwrite.
 That earlier `index_part.json`` contained the file size of the pre-overwrite L1.
-Pageserver currently treat file size as a checksum, and because it mismatches, the node B will refuse to read data from the L1.
+If the overwritten L1 has a different file size, node B will refuse to read data from the overwritten L1.
 Effectively, the data in the L1 has become inaccessible to node B.
 If node B already uploaded an index part itself, all subsequent attachments will use node B's index part, and run into the same probem.